-Your loan type options include a Conventional-insured loan, FHA-insured loan and USDA Rural Development-guaranteed loan.
+Your loan type options include a Conventional-insured loan, FHA-insured loan, USDA Rural Development-guaranteed loan and VA-guaranteed loan.
 If your downpayment is 20% or more and you qualify for a conventional loan, mortgage insurance is not required.
-Click here for current First Home Program interest rates.
+Click here for current First Home Grant Program interest rates.

-NIFA loans are subject to a potential IRS federal recapture tax during the first 9 years of the loan.
-You may be subject to a recapture tax if all of the following events occur:
+NIFA loans have a potential IRS federal recapture tax that remains in effect for 9 years from closing.
+The potential recapture tax may apply if all of the following events occur:

-For example, if you sell your home five years after closing for a gain but your adjusted gross income is below the IRS maximum limit, there is no recapture tax due.
-Additionally, if you sell your home eight years after closing at a loss and your adjusted gross income does exceed the IRS maximum limit, there is no recapture tax.
+For example, if the home is sold five years after closing for a gain but the borrower's adjusted gross income is below the IRS maximum limit, there is no recapture tax.
+Additionally, if the home is sold at a loss eight years after closing and the borrower's adjusted gross income exceeds the IRS maximum limit, there is no recapture tax.

-The maximum recapture tax amount is 6.25% of your loan amount.
-Your NIFA Participating Lender will provide you with a Potential Recapture Tax Notice at the time of loan application and at closing.
-You should save a copy of this notice as it provides important information you will need.
-If your home is sold before the end of 9 years, you are responsible for completing IRS Form 8828 and including it with your federal tax return whether you owe a recapture tax amount or not.
+The maximum recapture tax amount is 6.25% of the loan amount.
+Participating Lenders are required to provide a Potential Recapture Tax Notice at the time of loan application and at closing.
+If the home is sold before the end of 9 years, the borrower is responsible for completing IRS Form 8828 and to include it with their federal tax return whether they owe a recapture tax amount or not.

-Because NIFA understands you may be concerned with having to pay a potential recapture tax, we provide recapture tax reimbursement for NIFA loans.
-To qualify for reimbursement, submit the following information to NIFA's office no later than July 15th of the calendar year following the year in which you sell your home:
+NIFA started a recapture tax reimbursement policy for all loans closed on and after June 1, 2004.
+Since that time, we have received 7 claims for reimbursement.
+To qualify for reimbursement, the borrower needs to submit the following information to the NIFA office no later than July 15th of the calendar year following the year in which the home was sold: